woodrowyourboat/Coding-Bat-Programming-Exercises/README.md

 ## Synopsis

-CodingBat.com is a free site of live coding problems to build coding skill in Java and Python.
+CodingBat.com is a free site with solvable coding problems to expand and reinforce foundational coding skills for Java and Python.
 This repository is an archive of the problems I've worked on the site along with my solutions for them.

+CodingBat's focus is the logic and concepts related to acute problem solving rather than building the entire application with multiple methods etc.

 CodingBat Problems are divided into programming langauge and type of problems.

 ## Motivation